Whether "Medicare for All" or "Medicare for More", there's another big nut which would have to be cracked.

 Yes, that's right: The Trump Administration is now insisting that insurance carriers send out separate bills for $1.00 per month per enrollee, specifically for "Abortion Services" or whatever the euphemistic language they decide to go with is.
 Between printing, postage, processing and so forth, there's a good chance it will cost the carriers more than $1.00 per enrollee anyway, which will lead some of them to drop abortion coverage from their policies altogether, which is of course the entire point.

 In addition, this will humiliate and embarrass many women enrolled in the policies as they're further degraded by having an extremely personal and sensitive medical issue specifically called out.
-And of course I guarantee that thousands of people will end up receiving late payment notices (potentially even losing their coverage eventually) even when they pay their premiums regularly because they didn't notice the second invoice for a mere $1.00 that shows up each and every month.
+And of course I'm pretty sure thousands of people will end up receiving late payment notices (potentially even losing their coverage eventually) even when they pay their premiums regularly because they didn't notice the second invoice for a mere $1.00 that shows up each and every month.

 This policy was supposed to go into effect on January 1st, 2019.
 I'm looking into whether or not this has actually been implemented yet and will update once I find out.